isc-projects/isc-dnssec-guide/src/advanced-discussions.rst

 The ZSK can be rolled in one of the following two ways:

-1. *Pre-publication*: Publish the new ZSK into zone data before it is actually used.
+1. *Pre-Publication*: Publish the new ZSK into zone data before it is actually used.
 Wait at least one TTL interval, so the world's recursive servers know about both keys, then stop using the old key and generate a new RRSIG using the new key.
 Wait at least another TTL, so the cached old